Fix package repository access failures

 npm install @midnight-ntwrk/compact-runtime --verbose

-Common issues include:
+Common issues revealed by verbose logging include:

-- SSL certificate issues
+- SSL certificate validation failures.

-- Proxy configuration problems
+- Proxy configuration errors or authentication issues.

-- DNS resolution failures
+- DNS resolution failures when contacting the registry.

 Test direct connection